Helping museum goers deepen their appreciation of art

 — Museum Tour Guide

-User Persona
+▻ User Persona

 The Budding Art Enthusiast

-Young junior art director in New York City
+Junior art director in New York City

-Enjoys visiting museums by herself
+Enjoys visiting museums by herself.

-Prefers newer exhibits to older ones
+Prefers newer exhibits to older ones.

-Prefers not researching art ahead of time
+Prefers not to research art ahead of time.

-Needs a simple way of learning more about art on her own while in a museum so she makes the most of her visit
+Needs a simple way of learning more about art on her own while in a museum so that she makes the most of her visit

 National Gallery of Art